gcanti/fp-ts/docs/modules/ReadonlyRecord.ts.md

 ## pop

-Delete a key and value from a `ReadonlyRecord`, returning the value as well as the subsequent `ReadonlyRecord`.
+Delete the element at the specified key, returning the value as well as the subsequent `ReadonlyRecord`, or returning `None` if the key doesn't exist.

 **Signature**